-Undoubtedly many foreclosures will be inevitable however there are some early warning signs you can look into to help avoid foreclosure altogether.
+Undoubtedly, some foreclosures will be inevitable however there are early warning signs to recognize and steps you can take to help avoid losing your home altogether.

 Is your house larger than your needs?
-Even though the housing market is in a lull and buyers are scarce it may be possible to sell your home and break even.
+It may be possible to sell your home and break even.
 Downsizing can be a way in which you can avoid the foreclosure catastrophe altogether.
 Your house is not guaranteed to sell for the amount you need it to.
-While you wait to see, you will still want to take other actions such as creating a lean budget that allows you to pay more towards your unsecured debt.
+While you wait to see, you will still want to take other actions such as creating a lean budget that allows you to pay more towards your mortgage.

 The worst thing that you can do is to do nothing.
-It’s important to face the issue head on.
+It’s important to face the issue head-on.
 Make sacrifices as needed.
 Prepare today for tomorrow and remember to keep an open line of communication with your lender.
 They may have a hardship program that allows you to defer or pause payments long enough for you to adjust to the higher mortgage payment.

 If you have any questions, would like to discuss your financial challenges, or are just looking for advice, please call us at your convenience.
 As always, we are here to help and look forward to hearing from you.